wrmadsen/dev-public-opinion/README.md

 2. For each day, scrape Tweets in several polygons within each subnational boundary for every country

 Use Admin Unit data to choose cities or regions, then use GDP raster data to choose exact locations.
 For example, choose one region and then select three most populous rasters within that region.
 Admin Unit data gives valuable covariates.
 Consider that this needs to be done for several regions for each day.
 Check out O'Grady's slides on the problems of inferring higher level values to individuals, which would be a necessary evil here.
-* Using distance to centroid or being within subnational boundaries.
-Have contacted Columbia about GPW boundaries.
-World Bank might also have them.

 #### Which countries?
 Tentative group: Nigeria, Iraq, Phillipines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe